emkor/todb/README.md

         - local database and 8-columns of data in >400 MB file: ~1600 kB/s

 ## Usage
-- configure `file` section of `resources/config.json` to match structure of your input file
 - provide credentials to your DB by configuring `db` section of `resources/config.json`
 - describe your SQL table in JSON file (example in `resources/example_model.json`)
 - run with `todb <config.json> <model.json> <input_file.csv>`